jerpint/RAGTheDocs/README.md

 ## Introduction 📚

-RAGTheDocs is an open-source library that allows you to deploy retrieval augmented generation (RAG) on any readthedocs documentation with a one-click deploy on huggingface spaces!
+RAGTheDocs is an open-source library that allows you to **one-click deploy** retrieval augmented generation (RAG) on any readthedocs documentation on [huggingface 🤗 spaces](https://huggingface.co/spaces/jerpint/RAGTheDocs)!

 ## Usage 👉